How to Build Strong Business Habits

 Why Focus on Habits

-As I mentioned in the beginning of the article good habits are the foundation of success and after reviewing what I achieved in 2015 I realized that I had a major flaw in my business, I had no strong habits that I could rely on.
+As I mentioned at the beginning of the article good habits are the foundation of success and after reviewing what I achieved in 2015 I realized that I had a major flaw in my business, I had no strong habits that I could rely on.

-Without good habits in place my chances of having any kind of great success with my business is pretty much not going to happen.
+Without good habits in place, my chances of having any kind of great success with my business is pretty much not going to happen.
 Contrary to popular belief a lot of people think that success can happen overnight.
 While that might be true for a small percentage of people it just doesn’t work like that most of the time.

 Achieving success takes focus, consistency, hard work, and most of all good habits in place to hit your goals.
-One of my old mentors, Bill Mitchell, use to say that if you do the right things long enough you’ll eventually be successful.
+One of my old mentors, Bill Mitchell, used to say that if you do the right things long enough you’ll eventually be successful.

 What he meant by that was that if you have good habits that you do regularly, over time you’ll likely see success.
-This is really the only separating difference between people who are successful and who are not.
-The people who are successful are constantly taking action over time lead to a certain result.
+This is really the only difference between people who are successful and who are not.
+The people who are successful are constantly taking action over time leading to a certain result.

-How Habits are Formed
+How Habits Are Formed

-Once you understand that habits are a key part to success the next thing you need to understand is how habits are formed.
+Once you understand that habits are a key part of success the next thing you need to understand is how habits are formed.
 Habits a made up of three parts, a cue, a routine, and a reward.

 • The Routine.
-This is the second part the habit.
+This is the second part of the habit.
 Going off my example this would be the person actually smoking the cigarette.

 • The Reward.
 The reward is the final step of the habit which in this example would be the rush of nicotine the smoker gets from the cigarette.

 Now that you know what a habit is made up let me share an example of how I apply this in my daily life.
-One habit I have is reading 10 pages from a book a day.
+One habit I have is reading 10 pages of a book a day.

 So the cue, routine, and reward would look something like this for me.